By David Joel Miller.

 Do people have a mental illness or are they in poor mental health?

 The language we use influences the way we think about things.
 Talking about mental illness or talking about mental health is a prime example of this issue.
-While the two expression turn up in much of what is currently being called “Behavioral Health” literature the implication embedded in these two terms influence what we expect and how we react to the people being referred to.
+While the two expressions turn up in much of what is currently being called “Behavioral Health” literature the implication embedded in these two terms influences what we expect and how we react to the people being referred to.

 The mental illness paradigm.

 The older, traditional way of looking at the subject of mental illness was to assume that there were two types of people – the “normal” folk and then those other “mentally ill” people.